danielrjackson/drjutils/README.md

-# DRJ Utils
+# drjutils

-A collection of utility modules for Python projects.
+A collection of utility modules for my Python projects.

 ## Overview